magomimmo/modern-cljs/doc/tutorial-17.md

 > request, we do not need to modify the `defroutes` macro call in the
 > `modern-cljs.core` namespace.

-The first refactoring step has been very easy.
+The first code refactoring step has been very easy.

 #### Step 2